davidshepherd7/blog/_drafts/2021-03-07-object-oriented-programming.md

 time, but not all of them can detect if you forget to add an `elif` branch when you add a new type.

+I used to think that algebraic data types (i.e. tagged union types) were a replacement for this, but now I understand that implementing an interface is more flexible b/c it allows you to reuse your existing code for new implementations *without changes* to the existing code (e.g. even to add a new type).
+This is important for mocking!
+You don't want to have the types for mock objects in your real code.

 It's possible for a language to have support for polymorphism and interfaces without supporting the rest of OOP.
 For example [Rust's trait system](https://stevedonovan.github.io/rust-gentle-intro/object-orientation.html) which allows you to define an "interface" and implement it for anything, not just objects/classes.

+But, sometimes people assume that this will work better than it actually does. e.g. assuming that you can drop in a new database by implement a new interface is probably not going to go well, database is much too tightly coupled to your code in other implicit ways (e.g transactions, constraints)

 ## Inheritance for code sharing